 (2) Compliance with DDS or OHCA random and targeted audits;

 (3) Tracking individual expenditures and monitoring SDS budgets;

-(5) Collection and process of employee's time sheets and making payment to member's employees;
+(5) Employee time sheets collection and processing and making payment to member's employees;

-(6) Processing and payment of invoices for SD-GS as authorized in the member's SDS budget;
+(6) SD-GS invoice collection and processing as authorized in the member's SDS budget;

 (7) Providing each member with information that assists with the SDS budget management;

-(8) Providing reports to members/representatives, as well as monthly to DDS and to OHCA upon request;
+(8) Providing reports members and member representatives, as well as providing monthly reports to DDS and to OHCA upon request;

 (9) Providing DDS and OHCA authorities access to individual member's accounts through a web-based program;